E3 Advisors Experience

 SEC vs. Blackhawk Manager, LLC, ISR Capital, LLC, et. al.

 An E3 principal (through E3) was engaged as Independent Monitor through a Final Judgment entered by the US District Court for the District of Idaho.
 The Monitor is currently overseeing the work of an unrelated Independent Manager (also engaged under the Final Judgment), including assisting with the sale of several real and personal property assets located in Idaho and Montana.

 SEC vs. American National Investments, Inc. et. al.

-An E3 principal was appointed as Receiver over numerous entities involved in a nearly $400 million Ponzi scheme.
+An E3 principal is appointed as Receiver over numerous entities involved in a $386 million Ponzi scheme.
 This receivership estate enterprise, which at the Receiver’s appointment had over 350 employees (approximately 70 of them corporate staff), 33 commercial and residential properties, 27 restaurant and retail operations, voluminous personal property and potential causes of action, is ongoing.
-To date, among other collections and recovery efforts, while navigating the COVID-19 pandemic, the Receiver and her team have resolved and/or monetized the entire real estate portfolio, completed a $1 billion forensic accounting and filed a Motion for Approval of a Claims Process.
+To date, among other collections and recovery efforts, while navigating the COVID-19 pandemic, the Receiver and her team have resolved and/or monetized the entire real estate portfolio, completed a forensic accounting involving over $1 billion of transactions and filed a Motion for Approval of a Claims Process.

 Consumer Financial Protection Bureau (CFPB) vs. Pension Funding, Pension Income, et. al. | Huntington Beach, CA